 Most aftermarket and replacement engines can be ordered as short blocks or long blocks.
 Despite their labels, both engine types are similar in size.
 They only differ in the components they carry.
 But there are numerous other factors that could affect which type of engine to go for in a specific vehicle — and for a specific budget.

-A short block package typically includes the engine block, crank and pistons.
-It is called a short block because it has a shorter list of components and usually comes with a shorter warranty.
-A long block engine has all the parts of the short block package.
-To the skeleton that is the short block, it adds a cylinder head, camshaft and valve-train.
+A short block engine package typically includes the engine block, crank, and pistons.
+The term short block originates from the engine's shorter list of components and usually comes with a shorter warranty.
+A long block engine includes all of the parts of the short block package with the addition of a cylinder head, camshaft, and valve-train.